 Since 2010, the government has introduced over 100 measures to tackle tax avoidance, evasion, and other forms of non-compliance that secured and protected over £220 billion that would otherwise have gone unpaid.
 From 2018 to 2019, HMRC secured a record £34.1 billion in additional tax through activity tackling tax avoidance, evasion and non-compliance.

 The clampdown was originally aimed at accountants, bankers and lawyers - who actively promote tax avoidance or evasion schemes - and their wealthy clients.
 However, in reality, the Act impacts a whole host of companies.
-The video games industry is the latest to come under the spotlight.
+For example, the video games industry has come under the spotlight.

-Further, since the Paradise Papers and Panama Papers data leaks, governments around the world have recouped over $1.2 billion so far - with hundreds of cases still underway.
+Since the Paradise Papers and Panama Papers data leaks, governments worldwide have recouped over $1.2 billion, with hundreds of cases still underway.